6 Proven Ways to Learn Self Defense

 Another factor to consider when selecting a martial art technique is that it should be a no-gi grappling.
 No-gi means it shouldn’t overemphasize the importance of wearing the classic fighting robes.
 You don’t want to train exclusively on a gi and then come to the street and realize your opponent isn’t wearing one.

-Next, you must ensure your technique has lots of grappling.
-Remember, many street fights usually end on the ground or are usually close combat with much pulling and wrestling.
+Next, you must ensure your technique involves a lot of grappling.
+Remember, many street fights usually end on the ground or are close combat with much pulling and wrestling.

 Learning how to grapple will help you get your aggressor off you when on the ground and teach you how to defend while on the ground.